 Accreditation of Program

-Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone: 703-706-3245; email: firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Graduation from a physical therapist assistant education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: firstname.lastname@example.org is necessary for eligibility to sit for the licensure examination, which is required in all states.

 Virginia Western Community College is seeking accreditation of a new physical therapist assistant education program from CAPTE.
-On December 1, the program submitted an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
-Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
+On May 11, 2021, the program was denied candidate for accreditation status by CAPTE; however, the program plans to submit for a reconsideration hearing so as to continue with development and future offering of the program.
+The program is requesting a reconsideration hearing at the Fall 2021 CAPTE meeting.
 Achievement of Candidate for Accreditation status is required prior to implementation of the technical phase of the program; therefore, no students may be enrolled in technical courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.